Infoworks/R/README.md

 ##### Parameters

 *   Table name - Mandatory
-*   Boolean optional flag (TRUE or FALSE) to indicate if original columns should be kept or not.
+*   Boolean optional flag (TRUE or FALSE) to indicate if original columns should be kept or not - Optional
-*	Column names
+*	Column names - Mandatory

 ####Join
 Usage